Volkswagen ID.5 GTX new car review

 Design and build

-It's even harder to tell this GTX model apart from other ID.4s inside, though there's GTX branding on the seats and if you're determined to set this version apart, you can specify a blue dashboard insert with red stitching.
-Otherwise, it's the usual ID.5 cabin set-up, now improved thanks to a new bigger 12.9-inch infotainment central touchscreen, with simpler menus, a more intuitive control structure and a more responsive IDA voice assistant.
-This offers fresh functions, including cloud-based weather information and the status of sporting events or stock market prices.
-Volkswagen has (at last) illuminated the cabin temperature control sliders.
-Plus the driving mode selector has been moved to the steering column and the optional augmented reality head-up display system has been enhanced.
-You still have to put up with a very small (5.3-inch) instrument display.
+It's also hard to tell this GTX model apart from other ID.4s inside, though there's GTX branding on the seats and if you're determined to set this version apart, you can specify a blue dashboard insert with red stitching.
+Otherwise, it's the usual ID.5 cabin set-up, with a big 12.9-inch infotainment central touchscreen, featuring simple menus, an intuitive control structure and a responsive IDA voice assistant.
+You still have to put up with a very small (5.3-inch) instrument display. but the wheel's thankfully no longer embellished with fiddly touch-sensitive buttons, finally replaced by physical switches.
+Once you're settled behind that wheel, the wide, narrow 'ID.Light' strip that's fitted to plusher models will indicate the car's readiness to drive - it's difficult to see in day light but will be a real talking point at night as it colourfully indicates key driving functions.

 + More